 We humans are very keen on making excuses at the first sign of something getting too hard or simply because we lose our motivation, feel tired or don’t feel like doing something.
 The best way to approach this is to be ready for it and implement a strategy that will help you hit that workout no matter what.

 Little sticky notes around your mirror or on your fridge that you know will kick your ass into gear can help.
 Seeking out a community of people with the same goal and allowing them to push you on these days till you do what you said you were going to do is another way of taking accountability to another level.
 You always have the option described in step #7 too.

 Working with someone who understands your goals, has got the expertise to get you there and is willing to do what it takes to keep you on track will be a winning strategy and provide a whole new level of accountability.

 There are a few stages in your process where only those with military background and also plenty of experience in coaching people are the right people for the job.
 They can help you to stick to a plan that’s designed specifically for your individual situation, addressing your unique needs and helping you push through plateaus.

-The Barracks Gym was founded to help applicants like you pass the physical fitness assessment for the ADF with ease.
-If you feel it’s time that you reach out for help, feel free to get in touch for a commitment-free chat or simply join our gym Facebook group to get the relevant help you need! https://www.facebook.com/groups/thebarracksgymADFgroup/
+The Barracks Gym was founded to help applicants, like you, pass the physical fitness assessment for the ADF with ease.
+If you feel it’s time that you reach out for help, feel free to check out your training options here or simply join our gym Facebook group to get the relevant help you need! https://www.facebook.com/groups/thebarracksgymADFgroup/